-How do I retrieve a form?
+How do I retrieve or access a Kuali Build form?

-Why do I get an error when I am trying to submit a form such as the intent to apply form?
+Why do I get an error when I am trying to submit a form such as the Intent to Apply form?

 If you are receiving an error message saying that a form cannot be submitted, it is because you are not filling in all of the required fields.
 Required fields are marked by an asterisk, so be sure all of these fields are filled in.

 I read that this Web site is best viewed at a screen resolution of 1024x768, how do I change my screen resolution?